Voobane/Employee-Tracker/README.md

 ## Getting Started

-This Challenge will require a video submission.
+This Challenge will requife a video submission.
 Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

 You’ll need to use the [pg package](https://www.npmjs.com/package/pg) to connect to your PostgreSQL database and perform queries, and the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4) to interact with the user via the command line.